The History of

-A group of concerned parents and others met to discuss the need for a local group to provide services for people with intellectual and other developmental disabilities.
-This became, in 1953, the Upper Hudson Chapter of the Association for the Help of Retarded Children; encompassing Saratoga, Warren, Washington and the upper third of Rensselaer Counties.
+A group of concerned parents and others met to discuss the need for a local group to provide services for people with intellectual and other developmental disabilities. his became, in 1953, the Upper Hudson Chapter of ARC; encompassing Saratoga, Warren, Washington and the upper third of Rensselaer Counties.
 Saturday morning classes were held at the Katrina Trask House at Skidmore College.
 In 1954, the Chapter hired its first teachers and held classes in the Moreau Town Hall and Margaret Murphy School.

 The chapter was divided in two – the Saratoga Chapter and the Warren/Washington Chapter.
 Since the opening of the first “hostel” in 1974, WWAARC has diversified its supports to include supervised residences, supported living apartments, family support services, a respite center, family care homes, Guardianship Services and Day Habilitation.